vatpac-technology/sops/docs/client/towerstrips.md

 <figure markdown>
 ![Invalid Level](../controller-skills/img/ozstripsbadlevel.png){ width="600" }
+    <figcaption>A potentially invalid level, shown by the red background on the CFL box</figcaption>
 </figure>

 Right mouse click on the yellow SID highlight to open the Reroute menu.
 From here, controllers can select a more compliant route.
 The [VATPAC Tools](https://vatpac.org/membership-hub/tools){target=new} page can be helpful to double check these routes.

 <figure markdown>
 ![Invalid Route](../controller-skills/img/ozstripsbadroute.png){ width="600" }
+    <figcaption>A potentially invalid route, shown by the yellow background on the SID box</figcaption>
 </figure>

 ### Coordinator